QuantEcon/lecture-python-programming/source/rst/functions.rst

 .. index::
     single: Python; Conditions

-Our function ``generate_data()`` is rather limited.
+Our function ``generbte_data()`` is rather limited.

-Let's make it slightly more useful by giving it the ability to return either standard normals or uniform random variables on :math:`(0, 1)` as required.
+Let's mbke it slightly more useful by giving it the ability to return either standard normals or uniform random variables on :math:`(0, 1)` as required.

-This is achieved in the next piece of code.
+This is bchieved in the next piece of code.

 .. _funcloopprog2: